dfroberg/dailybrief/readme.md

 ### If I haven't written any posts will Daily Brief publish empty briefs? ###
 No, if it detects that there is nothing to summarize it will skip post creation.

+### Can I create the Briefs manually and not rely on CRON jobs? ###
+Yes, Set "CRON Pause" to on and use the preview windows "Generate Now" button to create the briefs.

+### How do I fix 404 / page not found when clicking on a post link in a brief? ###
+Take a look at the URL Suffix '?campaign=xxxxx' etc and prefix it i.e. '?utm_campaign=xxxxxx' and see if it helps, there is a slew of reserved parameters that is a terrible idea to use; [Reserved Terms](https://codex.wordpress.org/Reserved_Terms), many plugins also take ownership of specific parameters, so a bit of trial and error might be required. **Test links in your Preview**.

 ## Changelog ##